Founder and Co-Director

 Senior Consultant (Social Sciences Research)

 Alex is a Senior Consultant Researcher working on the Social Science Research Team.
 He is currently helping spearhead the Future of Work Coalition.
-His research interests include autonomous weapons and machine learning applications for defence.
+His research interests include machine learning use cases for defence, defence against adversarial attacks for machine vision and Lethal Autonomous Weapons Systems.
 He is also an MPA candidate in Digital Technologies and Policy at UCL’s Department of Science, Technology, Engineering and Public Policy.

 Nicola leads on strategic partnerships.
 In 2016, Nicola initiated the first AI and social robotics conference at Oxford Brookes University.
 Since then she has presented on the practical and human issues of implementing AI with a particular focus on applications in Human Resources.
 She has a keen interest in facilitating useful conversations in the ethical application of AI systems within organisations as well as lively debates on future relationship between human and intelligent machines.
 Nicola’s current research projects include: chatbot design for protected characteristics, such as disability and how to imbue acts of kindness in autonomous systems.